oddukgi/sunmiya.com/content/about.md

 </span></blockquote>

 # Hello !
 I'm Sunmi from Korea 🇰🇷.
 Currently, I'm a **junior iOS developer** in Startups.
 Long time ago, I have been developed PC programs over 4 years.
 The program shows real-time data and control device in factory. </br> After 3 years, I moved on startup.
 For 6 months, I joined the airplane simulation program project.
 From July 2017 to Jan.
 2019, I made DB automation program as freelancer.
 It was crawling data and update data to server.
+On January 2020, I worked intern in small startups.
+I made location data app.

 In 2019, I had curious of iOS app development.
 I started learning in Udacity from Feb. to Dec. </br> I’ve created GifMaker apps, location searching apps, and personal apps.